Nexmo/station/_documentation/messages-and-workflows-apis/messages/overview.md

 $ echo $JWT
 ```

+This JWT will last 15 minutes.
+After that, you will need to generate a new one.
+In production systems, it is advisable to generate a JWT dynamically for each request.

-### 3. Send an SMS with Messages API
+### 3. Send an SMS message with Messages API

-Sending an SMS message with the Messages API is straightforward.
-Replace the following variables in the example below:
+Sending an SMS message with the Messages API can be done with one API call, authenticated using the JWT you just created.

 Key | Description
 -- | --